CL-mullins/eth-boilerplate/README.md

 # What does this do?

 Includes tests run locally by generating a new local network soley for the purpose of testing the contract.
-The tests are created using the Ganache library (previously called TestRPC)
+The tests are created using the Ganache library (previously called TestRPC).
+Ganache is used with a provider to interface with the Web3 network.